 San Pedro Prison is one of the biggest in Bolivia and the common destination for people convicted of breaking the countries drug laws.
-It is found in the heart of the countries administrative capital, La Paz on one side of one of the city’s most attractive plazas.
+It is found in the heart of the countries administrative capital, La Paz, which is on our South America backpacking route.
 Its fame amongst backpackers grew in the 1990’s when English inmate Thomas Mcfadden started offering tours of the prison.
 It quickly became an essential part of the backpacking scene in South America.

 How does San Pedro differ from normal prisons?

 San Pedro is not a normal prison by any stretch of the imagination.
 For starters prisoners must buy their cells when they enter the prison, that’s after they’ve paid the entrance fee!
 There are many different sections ranging from terrible conditions in the poorer parts where inmates are crammed in 3 or 4 to a tiny cell to parts which are more like posh apartment blocks and house convicted businessmen and politicians.
 The wives and children of many of the inmates actually live with their husbands inside the prison.
 Every inmate must earn their living as nothing comes for free so many run shops, restaurants and most famously cocaine laboratories.
 Unlike most prisons, guards rarely enter the main part of San Pedro, so prisoners are for the most part left to look after themselves.